AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/add-assets.md

 >[!NOTE]
 >
->Para fazer upload de hierarquias de pastas aninhadas para o AEM, consulte o upload [em massa de ativos](#bulk-upload).
+>Para fazer upload de hierarquias de pastas aninhadas para o AEM, consulte [Fazer upload de ativos](#bulk-upload)em massa.

 <!-- #ENGCHECK I'm assuming this is no longer relevant....
 If yes, this should be removed#